William Copley (artist): Galleries and foundation

 Copley and Ployardt tracked down Man Ray while living in Los Angeles.
 Ray then introduced them to Marcel Duchamp in New York City.
 There, Duchamp opened many doors for them, introducing the two to New York dealers in Surrealism.
-In 1948, Copley and Ployardt opened The Copley Galleries in Beverley Hills, displaying works by artists including René Magritte, Max Ernst, Yves Tanguy, Roberto Matta, Joseph Cornell, and Man Ray.
+In 1948, Copley and Ployardt opened The Copley Galleries in Beverly Hills, displaying works by artists including René Magritte, Max Ernst, Yves Tanguy, Roberto Matta, Joseph Cornell, and Man Ray.
 However, Los Angeles had not yet caught on to the Surrealist scene as other locations such as New York City had done, and the Copley Galleries faced hardships in gaining popularity and sales.
 Copley painted part-time during the gallery's running from the encouragement of friends Duchamp and Ernst and worked on painting full-time when the gallery closed after its first year.

 Copley moved to Paris in 1949–50, leaving behind his wife and two children to continue to paint.
 During his time in Paris, he remained in Surrealist circles and continued to paint with a uniquely American style.
 Man Ray introduced him to Noma Rathner, whom he married in 1954.
 Man Ray took numerous portraits of the Copleys and served as best man at their wedding in Paris.
 Their home in Longpont-sur-Orge in the outskirts of Paris became a central gathering place in the postwar era for a community of Surrealists to reunite after their dispersal during the war.

 The Copleys developed the William and Noma Copley Foundation, later known as the Cassandra Collection, in 1953 with the funds from his father's inheritance.
 The board, in which Marcel Duchamp was also an adviser, gave small grants to artists and musicians.
 Upon Duchamp's death in 1968, the William and Noma Copley Foundation (later the Cassandra Foundation) gave Marcel Duchamp's last work, "Etant Donnés" to the Philadelphia Museum of Art, where it is still on view.